jesterKing/CCSycles/README.md

 C[CS]?ycles aims to provide a C API around Cycles.
 Building on CCycles also a C# wrapper is available.

-*Note 1* current work relies on Boost 1.55.0 being in a specific location, and the stage/ folder with libraries.
-A prebuilt version with properly named libs and paths can be downloaded at: https://dl.dropboxusercontent.com/u/1769373/boost_1_55_0.7z .
-A build tutorial can be found here: https://www.youtube.com/watch?v=ENyjG7h5Dxw
+*Note 1* Use the bindeps branch to be able to compile.
+Get the compressed archive at: https://dl.dropboxusercontent.com/u/1769373/bindeps.7z .
+This needs to be extracted so the contained bindeps folder is placed next to the solution file.
+The bindeps archive contains pre-compiled libraries for Boost and OpenEXR half.

-*Note 2* This is currently targeted at Windows platform only, but patches to improve cross-platform compiling and executing are likely candidates for acceptance
+*Note 2* This is currently targeted at Windows 64bit platform only, but patches to improve cross-platform compiling and executing are likely candidates for acceptance